operator-playground-io/crunchy-postgres/tutorials/PGO-client-tutorial.md

 ### Backup and restore a database

 Backup 'my-db' database.
 By default the created backup is an incremental backup.
 A full backup is created when the database is created.
 Note that the command will just start the backup process.
-It will take a while until the backup will complete and will appear in the list of backups.
+It will take a while until the backup will be completed and will appear in the list of backups.

 ```execute
 pgo backup my-db